cluster17/cluster17.github.io/technical/index.md

 have chosen this year to highlight  research topics in all areas expected to bring progress in understanding if, why and how clusters should support this convergence.
-Specific topics are dedicated to this direction within all conference areas alongside more traditional topics.
+Specific topics are dedicated to this direction within all conference areas alongside more traditional topics. <br>

 Authors must indicate the primary area of preference out of the four areas below.
 They may optionally rank the other areas.
 The paper may be accepted as a